lexicHQ/smartloop/README.md

 ## Setup

-* Create a free [account](https://app.smartloop.ai/signup), verify and configure your account
-* Copy your [developer token](https://app.smartloop.ai/developer) to the clipboard
+Create a free [account](https://app.smartloop.ai/signup), verify and configure your account.
+Once verfied, copy your [developer token](https://app.smartloop.ai/developer) to the clipboard

 Once you have your token, run the following command in your terminal: